 Like most people, we love the “typical” foods for Thanksgiving – turkey, mashed potatoes, yams, a green veg, and of course, pumpkin pie, but we’re also OK with alternatives.
 Last year, we were in Santorini, Greece for the holiday, and had a wonderful time.
-And our hastily concocted meal was delicious.
+Our hastily concocted feast was delicious.

 And if you believe the media, Thanksgiving is just the lead-up to the Main Event … Black Friday!
 As the kickoff to the Christmas shopping season, Black Friday has two identities.
-For some, it’s a shopping frenzy and the best time of year to snag great deals, and for others, it’s the slippery slope into the black abyss of consumerism.
+For some, it’s a shopping frenzy and the best time of year to snag great deals.
+For others it’s the slippery slope into the black abyss of consumerism.

 According to the dictionary, a Holiday is “A day of festivity or recreation when no work is done.”